lukamiletic95/papers/Trees clustering.md

 Now all of the clusters that constitute the network form a tree.
 In this case, a node can be responsible for more than one intercluster connection - this is less restrictive than [9].

-Root of every tree inside a cluster contains links (IP addresses) towards roots of trees inside its clusters children.
+Root of every tree inside a cluster contains links (IP addresses) towards roots of trees inside its cluster's children.
 The information is propagated in a completely same manner as in a in-cluster tree.

 Observe that the restriction in [9] did not have to be mitigated for this algorithm to work.
 A node could still remain responsible for only one intercluster link, but this would result in multiple nodes within a cluster being connected to different clusters.
 Therefore, in further text, we assume that a only a root can contain intercluster connections.